Spodii/netgore/netgore/trunk/DemoGame.Server/DbPatches/readme.txt

 Simply run Patch.bat and any missing patches will be applied.

 You do not need to add your own database patches here.
-It is recommended you actually don't even touch anything in here.
+It is recommended you actually don't even touch anything in here if you are not developing for NetGore (in opposed to your own game created with NetGore).

-There is no harm in running Patch.bat multiple times as it only applies any patches that have no been applied already.
+There is no harm in running Patch.bat multiple times as it only applies any patches that have not been applied already.

 == For Developers ==